jasuovu/DrumoCat/README.md

 ## How to Run:
 * REQUIRES PROCESSING 4+, NEED TO DOWNLOAD IF YOU DON'T HAVE IT
-* Download the DrumoCat code file
+* Download the DrumoCat code as ZIP
-* Locate DrumoCat.pde and open it
+* Unzip and Locate DrumoCat.pde, then open it
 * Click Run

 ## Keyboard mapping: